timczerniak/gramadach_na_gaeilge/02_nouns.md

 * séimhú: _ainmfhocal_, _carrchlós_
 * no séimhú: _státseirphíseach_, _cúldoras_

-There is usually not a hyphen between parts of joint words.
-There is one when the letters are the same at the connection point:
+There is usually no hyphen between parts of joint words, but there is one when the letters are the same at the connection point:

 * _lámh-mhaisiú_
 * _droch-chaint_

-There is a hyphen when there are three parts in a joint word:
+There is also a hyphen when there are three parts in a joint word:

 * _sin-seanaithair_
 * _iar-bhunscoil_